tdelenikas/smslib/doc/Introduction.md

 SMSLib is licensed by the terms of the [Apache v2 License](http://www.apache.org/licenses/LICENSE-2.0.html).

-## SMSLib v4 redesign
+## SMSLib v4 vs SMSLib v3

-SMSLib v4 has been redesigned almost from the ground up.
-Here are the general goals:

- * Implement a simple architecture which can be easily extended.
- * Event/callback driven programming model.
- * Consistent model for both GSM modems and bulk operators.
- * Simpler serial port handling.
- * Java and .NET (IKVM) targets.
- * Maven support.

-Since SMSLib v4 is fully redesigned, **it's incompatible with SMSLib v3** - although many of the concepts are the same, so the transition would not be extremely difficult.
+Since SMSLib v4 is redesigned in much extent, **it's incompatible with SMSLib v3**.
+Most of the concepts though are the same, so the transition would not be very difficult.

 ## Features